AI-Driven Persona

 02 / Approach

-• Research narrative psychology and character construction
+Researched narrative psychology and character construction

 • Focused on how humans perceive uniqueness and credibility

-• Designed a structured question framework
+• Designed a structured question framework for human-centered AI design

-• Questions intentionally targeted:
+Questions intentionally targeted:

-• Applied prompt engineering principles
+• Applied prompt engineering principles: Sequencing, Constraint layering, Context preservation

 • Iterated through live testing

-• Compared outputs against standard persona generators
+• Compared outputs against standard AI persona generators

 A smartphone screen displaying a list of technical questions related to digital habits and social media usage.